 The Division also drafts all Commission decisions involving matters on review from Administrative Law Judges, Freedom of Information Act applications for review, and regulatory and filing fee applications for review.

 Linda Oliver is Associate General Counsel and Division Chief.
-Marilyn Sonn is Deputy Associate General Counsel and Deputy Chief.
-William Freedman, David Horowitz, Elizabeth Lyle, Marcus Maher, Richard Mallen and William Scher are Assistant General Counsel, and Patrick J. Carney is the Assistant General Counsel for Ethics in the Division.
+William Richardson is Deputy Associate General Counsel for Agenda Review, and Chin Yoo is Deputy Associate General Counsel for General Law.
+Laurence Atlas, Douglas Klein, David Konczal, Marcus Maher, Richard Mallen, and Jeffrey Steinberg are Assistant General Counsel, and Kathleen Fulp is the Assistant General Counsel for Ethics in the Division.